-Stage 3 of the LTS
+Stage 3 of the ASA Learn to Swim Framework

 During Stage 3, your pupils work towards being able to swim 10m on their front and back and will be able to swim underwater to collect objects from the bottom of the pool.
 Rotation skills and water safety knowledge will also be developed.